 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-This leaflet is intended to provide information for you after you leave hospital following your defibrillator (ICD) implant procedure.
-Most of your questions should be answered by this leaflet.
-It is not meant to replace discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading this leaflet you have any concerns or require further explanation please discuss this with a member of the health care team caring for you.
+This leaflet has been produced to give you information about your defibrillator (ICD) implant procedure.
+It is not meant to replace discussion between you and your doctor.
+If after reading it, you require further explanation please discuss this with a member of the healthcare team.

 The wound is normally closed with dissolvable stitches or glue, which do not need to be removed.
 You will be informed by your nurse there are any stitches to be removed.

-The dressing should be kept on for 48 hours after the procedure, after which it may be removed.
+The dressing (if applicable) should be kept on for 48 hours after the procedure, after which it may be removed.
 If the wound is clean and dry it may be left without a dressing.

-If you have any concerns about the wound site you can either make an appointment to have it reviewed with the Practice Nurse at your GP surgery or contact the ECG Department directly on telephone number 01482 461537.
+If you have any concerns about the wound site you can either make an appointment to have it reviewed with the practice nurse at your doctor’s surgery or contact the Implantable Device Clinic directly (01482) 461563.